 That’s just how I roll.

-Yet, I managed to sew these animal feet without much trouble and so I thought I should share how I made them.
+I managed to sew these animal feet without much trouble, and they were so cute that I thought I should share how I made them!

 What you’ll need: